 Movies in the Square

-Every Tuesday evening in August the city puts out a massive 3-storey high inflatable screen in Churchill Square and shows movies for free!
+Every Tuesday evening in August, the city puts out a massive three-storey high inflatable screen in Churchill Square and shows movies for free!
 Bring your own chair and come early.
 Check out their website for showtimes.

 Over The Air TV